tarwn/lessthandot-hugo/blogs/content/posts/2012-01-09-sql-server-auditing-looking-back.md

 ### Closing the Chapter

 The auditing feature very useful, and is significantly more so than C2 auditing due to the level of granularity.
 This is also one of the drawbacks; if the auditing is not well planned out it can bring your database or even server to its knees.
-As with all auditing mechanisms this feature can chew it&#8217;s way through SAN and a lot of thought needs to go into planning this, and if done so, will pay off greatly in the end.
+As with all auditing mechanisms this feature can chew it's way through SAN and a lot of thought needs to go into planning this, and if done so, will pay off greatly in the end.
 With filtering included in SQL Server 2012 it relieves some of this drawbacks in terms of the impact across a SQL Server instance.
-Overall I think it&#8217;s a great feature, and it still has the ability to improve greatly.
+Overall I think it's a great feature, and it still has the ability to improve greatly.

 Below are the links to the rest of the series: